 About the Program

 Project ChildSafe Priority Communities is a pilot program to engage communities in promoting responsible firearms ownership and safe firearms storage to help reduce firearm accidents, thefts and misuse.
 The program is a joint effort by the Department of Justice’s Bureau of Justice Assistance and Project ChildSafe, a firearms safety education program of the National Shooting Sports Foundation, the trade association of the firearms industry.
-Pilot projects are currently underway in Oklahoma City and Memphis.
+Pilot projects are currently underway in Oklahoma City, Memphis and Cleveland.

 The goal of the program is to help reduce firearm accidents and misuse by creating a culture of firearm safety through continuous reinforcement of the importance of storing firearms responsibly when not in use.
 This culture will be driven through community outreach and events, media efforts and partnerships and supported by tools and assistance made available through the Project ChildSafe program.